Rajshahi: Air

 The city is served by Shah Makhdum Airport, named after the Islamic preacher Shah Makhdum Rupos, situated at Nowhata, a commuter town of the city.
 Biman Bangladesh Airlines, Novoair, and US-Bangla Airlines operate domestic flights to and from Dhaka.

 Public transport

-Auto rickshaws and charging rickshaws are the main modes of transport within the city and metro area.
-Once there was plenty of Tomtom (horse-driven cart) in the city, which are still found, but fewer in numbers.
-There are bus and minibus services in a limited number of routes, connecting suburban areas of the city.
-Plenty of rental car agencies operate within the city and metro area, where sedans, SUVs, and micro-buses are available to hire hourly or daily.
-Ride-sharing services like Uber and Obhai are also available in the city.
+Electric auto rickshaws and electric rickshaws are the primary modes of transport within the city and metro area.
+Once there were plenty of Tomtoms (horse-driven cart) in the city, which have since faded in use.
+Some parts of the city are also serviced by CNG auto rickshaws.